 Our Audit Committee pre-approves all audit and permissible non-audit services provided by our independent public accountants on a case-by-case basis.
-Our Audit Committee approved 100% of the services performed by SingerLewak LLP in 2018 and 2017.
+Our Audit Committee approved 100% of the services performed by SingerLewak LLP in 2019 and 2018 and no non-audit related services were provided by SingerLewak LLP in either of 2019 or 2018.